-You’re looking at the first official image of the all new performance variant of GM Holden’s VE Commodore.
+You’re looking at the first official images of the all-new performance variant of Holden’s VE Commodore.
 Developed by Holden's tuning arm, HSV, this new car will be the fastest Australian built car ever, with a 0-60mph time under 5 seconds, and distinguishes itself from its donor sedan via the aggressive front grill, large exhaust vents behind the front wheels and unique LED taillights.

 According to HSV design boss, Julian Quincey, the new look is to give HSV a more upmarket feel to compete against the premium German performance sedans and the VE’s main rival, Ford's FPV range.
 Previous models were criticised because of their similarity with the standard Commodore on which it’s based.